SynFutures/docs/docs/faq.md

 When open a new position, a trader should transfer the margin token (Quote asset to its account to ensure its margin is sufficient, that is (AccountBalance + UnrealizedPnL) >= Position \* MarkPrice \* InitialMarginRatio.

-With the available margin, a trader could go to “Trade” page to input the trading pairs, click on “Buy/Long” or “Sell/Short” button to create a trade.
+With the available margin, a trader could go to "Trade” page to input the trading pairs, click on "Buy/Long” or "Sell/Short” button to create a trade.

-To close a trade, just follow the reverse procedure – go to “Trade” page , select the contract you have traded, execute opposite position of existing trades, and margin plus your PnL would be released to your account.
-Alternatively, you could go to “Pool” page to view the list of trades you have and close the position.
+To close a trade, just follow the reverse procedure – go to "Trade” page , select the contract you have traded, execute opposite position of existing trades, and margin plus your PnL would be released to your account.
+Alternatively, you could go to "Pool” page to view the list of trades you have and close the position.

 Note that trader can only trade with a pair that have existing market makers, that is, the pair should have been created and provided liquidity by LP.